ScottLogic/blog/_posts/2019-04-18-building-a-perspective-plugin-with-d3fc.md

 title: Building a Perspective plugin with d3fc
 date: 2019-04-18 00:00:00 Z
 categories:
-- alee
 - Tech
 author: alee
 layout: default_post
 summary: How we built a plugin for Perspective from JP Morgan, using d3fc to display a generic charting view that can show multiple chart types.
 ---

 ## What is Perspective?